DiogoDeAndrade/self_portrait/README.md

 - Typewriter key sound by [khwez], licensed through the [CC0] license.
 - Typewriter ding sound by [LeonelAle71], licensed through the [CC0] license.
 - Eat sound by [vibritherabjit123], licensed through the [CC0] license.
+- Lego sound by [rioforce], licensed through the [CC0] license.
+- Music is AI generated with [Soundful]
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Code